 Today, I visited with Roger and the Campbell’s a very sick man, dying of AIDS & TB.
 Renauld was wrapped in a blanket with his wife and precious daughter standing in the corner of the house.
 The wife has been waiting fervently for him to die, so she can move on and start a new life without a sick man holding her down.
 She practices voodoo and active prostitution, but he accepted Jesus Christ as his Savior over two years ago.
 He has MDR TB (drug resistant), and most likely hasn’t had anyone touch or hug him in a long time.
 It meant so much to me to watch, Jennifer put her hand lovingly on his head and let him know how much we loved him.
-She told him not to worry about the care of his daughter, they would care for her when he was gone at Haiti Home of Hope.
+She told him not to worry about the care of his daughters, they would care for them when he was gone at Haiti Home of Hope.
 Renauld was weeping and saying he didn’t want to die and leave his daughter.
 It broke my heart, and I started crying, too.
 Life is so hard.
 I started to think about my friend, Sisay in Korah and remembered how important it was for me to be with him on his last extraordinary day … no one should have to die alone.
 I’m thankful we were able to bring some peace to this daddy’s heart.

 Jesus wants us to walk in love.
 I think I understand more now living in Haiti and serving at an orphanage what this means in my life.
 We can walk through life with fear, worry, anxiety, and stress.
 If we’re not careful we can miss the opportunities He gives us to walk lavishly in love. “and walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.”
 (Eph 5:2) In my own life, I have walked right on by people who really needed a friend or hug or time spent or an encouraging word.
 It’s my own loss.
 I’m grateful for the times I did stop and love big.
 It’s been my prayer during our time in Ethiopia and Haiti, to constantly ask the Lord to open my eyes to action.
 He gave me the special gift of encouragement, and I love using my passion, gifts, and talents to lift others up and be their biggest cheerleader.
 I want His heart to grow in me more and more.
 I love the four challenges from missionary, Natalie Overturf (Sudan) in Live Dead Journal: